statsenkoin/fake-tweets/README.md

 ## Usage

-This project was build with Create React App and uses HTML, CSS, JavaScript, React, AJAX, HTTP Requests, Git/Github, npm and packages.
+This project was build with Create React App and uses HTML, CSS, JavaScript, React, HTTP Requests, Git/Github, npm and packages.

 ### How to run project locally